Advanced Diversity and Inclusion Strategies (DV320)

 Who Will Benefit

-HR, EEO/AA, diversity managers, and those with responsibility for launching, sustaining, evaluating, or managing diversity initiatives.
+D&I and HR leaders and managers with responsibility for launching, sustaining, evaluating or managing diversity and inclusion initiatives and processes.

 See more workshops on Diversity and Inclusion.